VioletViolaVi/fp_study_notes_intro_to_webpack/README.md

 We use these to add support for various file types.

-`npm install babel-loader style-loader css-loader sass-loader node-sass`
+`npm install babel-loader style-loader css-loader sass-loader node-sass --save-dev`

 ### Install Babel